 It can be confusing, but a dry eye and a very wet eye often have the same problem at their root.
 Some people may need warm compress, nutritional supplements, or lid scrubs.
 At times prescription medication is needed to addresses the inflammation to help your body produce more natural tears to keep your eyes moist, comfortable and healthy.
 Restasis, for example, is a prescribed medication whose benefits come only after using the medication for several weeks.
 Some people find their eyes sting when they insert the medication.

-Inflammation is often the reason for a dry eyes, and this is the reason for the redness and burning feeling.
+Inflammation is often the reason for dry eyes, and this is the reason for the redness and burning feeling.
 Addressing the inflammation is often the best way to address the underlying problem.
 Merely using over the counter tear supplements often do not solve the problem.
 Prescribed steroid eye drop medication may be needed to better manage the underlying inflammation associated with dry eyes.
-Steroids are not without risk however, and they can be used successfully for short periods.
+Steroids are not without risk, however, and they can be used successfully for short periods.

 Lacrisert (Bausch + Lomb) is about the size of a grain of rice and is a sterile, slow-release lubricant placed in the sack between the lower eyelid.
 It slowly melts and produces a moisturizing effect that lasts all day.
 It relieves many of the symptoms of dry eye.

 Temporary Punctal Plugs made from collagen can be inserted into the tear ducts.
 They dissolve over 7-10 days and give temporary relief.
-If someone gets relief from the temporary plugs, silicone punctal plugs can then be inserted.
+If someone gets relief from the temporary plugs, silicone punctual plugs can then be inserted.
 Rarely do they need to be removed, but they can be if need be.
 These plugs help maintain the tears in the eyes rather than draining into the nose.

-A punctal plug is a small, sterile device that is inserted into one of the small openings (puncta) of tear drainage ducts that are located in the inner corner of the upper and lower eyelids.
+A punctual plug is a small, sterile device that is inserted into one of the small openings (puncta) of tear drainage ducts that are located in the inner corner of the upper and lower eyelids.
 We usually begin with a temporary, dissolvable collagen plug.
 A more permanent plug can then be inserted.
 Even the permanent plugs are removable if then need to be.

-The meibomian glands produce the oil that lubricates eye.
+The meibomian glands produce the oil that lubricates the eye.
 They are located along the edge of the eyelids.
 If the glands do not produce the oil because they are plugged up, that is called meibomian gland dysfunction (MGD).
 We must first remove the obstruction by using warm compresses and then special forceps to squeeze the clogged contents (hardened meibum and possibly other substances) from the glands.